Five Eagles numbers that matter

 Sheil Kapadia, Philly.com

-Here's another edition of Five Eagles numbers that matter:
+Here this week's installment of Five Eagles numbers that matter: